FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 The final piece in the entry point system (NOMAD configuration file) resides in `nomad.yaml` and refers back to the module setup file. <!-- clarify terminology -->
 It allows you to control the loading of plugins and their options, however, normally you don't have to touch anything there for NOMAD to pick up on your parser.

-## Fundamentals of Parsing

-As parsing involves the mapping between two well-defined formats, one could expect it to be trivial.
-In practice, however, parser developers have to manage discrepancies in semantics, shape, data type or units.
-This has lead to five distinct categories of responsibility for the developer to manage.
-Here, they are ordered to match the parser's execution:

-1. **file selection** - navigate the upload's folder structure and select the relevant files.
-2. **source extraction** - read the files into Python.
-This step may already include some level of data field filtering.
-3. **source to target** - map the data of interest with their counterparts in the target/NOMAD schema.
-This is where the bulk of the filtering happens.
-4. **data mangling** - manipulate the data to match the target/NOMAD `Quantity`s' specification, e.g. dimensionality, shape.
-This may include computing derived properties not present in the original source files.
-5. **archive construction** - build up a Python `EntryArchive` object using the classes provided by the target/NOMAD schema.
-NOMAD will automatically write it commit it to the database as an `archive.json`

-Blurring these responsibilities leads to a wild-growth in parser design and added complexity, especially in larger, more feature-rich parsers.
-NOMAD therefore offers powerful _tools_ and documentation on _best practices_ to help the parser developer manage each distinct responsibility.
-The exact solutions are, in the same order:

-1. `MatchingParser` - This class selects the file to be parsed.
-Since it interfaces with the NOMAD base directly, it will read in most of the settings automatically from there.
-2. `XMLParser` and co. / `TextParser` - There are several _reader classes_ for loading common source formats into Python data types.
-Examples include the `XMLParser` and `HDF5Parser`.
-We will demonstrate `XMLParser` in [Parsing Hierarchical Tree Formats](parser_plugins.md#getting-the-data).
-Plain text files, meanwhile, involve an additional _matching step_ via the `TextParser`.
-More on this in [From Text to Hierarchies](parser_plugins.md#from-text-to-hierarchies).
-3. `MappingAnnotationModel` - This is arguably the most involved part for the parser developer, as this is where the external data gets further semantically enriched and standardized.
-It requires doamin expertise to understand the relationship between the data fields in the source file and the [NOMAD-Simulations schema](nomad_simulations.md).
-If step 2 went well, this step only involves _annotating_ the target schema via `MappingAnnotationModel`.
-More on this in [Mapping a to Schema](parser_plugins.md#mapping-a-to-schema).
-4. [NOMAD-Simulations schema](nomad_simulations.md) / `MappingAnnotationModel` - The `MSection`s and `utils.py` in the schema provide _normalizers_ and _helper functions_ to alleviate most of the data mangling.
-For small amendments, use the mapping approach described in [Via Mapping](parser_plugins.md#via-mapping).
-For larger ones, consider extending the schema as covered in [Extending NOMAD-Simulations](schema_plugins.md).
-5. `MetainfoParser` - this _converter_ bridges the annotated schema from step 3 with the reader classes in step 2. `MetainfoParser.data_object` contains the final `ArchiveSection` that is stored under `archive.data`.

-In the next section, we will briefly illustrate how `MatchingParser`, `XMLParser`, and `MetainfoParser` interconnect, as well as flesh out some setup details.

 ## Assembling a Parser Class

 Throughout this subsection, we will provide a step-by-step guide of the process for building out a parser using the VASP XML output format as an example.